 D. Interim Action

-If student or student organization behavior presents an on-going threat of disruption to the community or is a danger to the safety of the student or others, the Vice President for Student Affairs or the Dean of Student Life may impose such sanctions as s/he deems appropriate pending a conduct hearing.
+If student or student organization behavior presents an on-going threat of disruption to the community or is a danger to the safety of the student or others, the Vice President for Student Affairs and/or the Dean of Student Life may impose such sanctions as s/he deems appropriate pending a conduct hearing.

 E. Mandatory Administrative Withdrawal